Getting Into Tech - Questions and Answers

 There are multiple distributions of Linux like Red Hat, Ubuntu, and Fedora.
 Which one should I pick to learn with?

 It does not matter, but do pick a distribution that is free and not paid.
 Some distributions of Linux, like Red Hat, require that you pay for them, simliar to how Microsoft requires that you pay for a Windows OS license.
 I do not recommend paying for any distribution of Linux that you will be practicing with.
 Majority of Linux distributions, do not require that you pay for them as they are fully open source and free.
-From my experience, Ubuntu is one of the easiest to install a on system or virtual machine.
+From my experience, Ubuntu is one of the easiest to install on a system or virtual machine.

 I have installed a Linux VM (Virtual Machine) and use the GUI (graphical user interface) to practice with.